manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-zero-for-crt-testing-calibration-repair.md

 All Rapspberry Pis can output composite video, but where the signal is output is different depending on the model.

-For a Raspberry Pi Zero 1, the output is made available via 2 through-holes on the Pis PCB.
+For a Raspberry Pi Zero 1, the output is made available via 2 through-holes on the Pi's PCB.
 They are labelled by a box around them with the text `TV` screen printed next to it.

 Simply get a spare RCA or BNC cable that you can cut and use for this and solder the center/hot/signal wire to the left and the shield/ground wire to the right when looking at the board with the SD card on the left side.
 See the photo below.